nurielleve/software-design/docs/assignment3.md

 ## Class Diagram
-Author(s): Lucy, Nuriel, Amanda, Dominic
+Authors: Lucy, Nuriel, Amanda, Dominic

 This diagram is color-coded.
 Everything pertaining to DP1 is highlighted in PURPLE.
 Everything pertaining to DP2 is highlighted in RED.
 Everything implemented for Assignment2 is in green.
 Pink is everything that was implemented for this assignment and originally modelled in our system.
 Black is changes from the original modelling that we implemented.
 ![](images/FantasySoccerClassDiagram_final.png)